I respond personally to emails received, but post here my answers to some frequently asked questions (FAQ) ... Keep on painting!

 We have an original watercolor painting that we are wondering about.
 It is signed by C Warbuxio Young 1914.
 Any ideas?
 It is of some sheep in a valley.
 The spelling of the name is not too clear.

-As you might guess by reading some of the queries I receive, I can't answer questions about watercolor artists, paintings, art prints or art reproductions, especially those you bought at flea market, found in the attic, snagged on eBay, or inherited from your dear grandmother.
+As you might guess from this sampling of the queries I receive, I can't answer questions about watercolor artists, paintings, art prints or art reproductions, especially those you bought at flea market, found in the attic, snagged on eBay, or inherited from your dear grandmother.
 Not even if you send me a photo of the painting.

 If you want to identify an artist, use Google to search for his or her name, or ask the reference librarian at your local city or university library for reference assistance.
 Be advised: just because your painting is signed with a name does not mean an artist with that name did the painting.
 Prints, copies and forgeries are not uncommon in art markets everywhere.